 Through using ability based groupings and a high ratio of staff to children, the quality of provision and the amount of time children spend in the water is maximised.

 The National Curriculum states that all schools must provide swimming instruction either in Key Stage 1 or Key Stage 2 and in particular, pupils should be taught to:

 swim competently, confidently and proficiently over a distance of at least 25 metres

 use a range of strokes effectively, for example, front crawl, backstroke and breaststroke

 perform safe self-rescue in different water-based situations

-In addition, Bluecoat follow the Devon Swim 100 curriculum (available to download above) which provides a broad range of water based skills and knowledge, supporting children reach a new minimum standard and expectation of swimming 100 metres by the end of Key Stage 2.
+In addition, Bluecoat follow the Devon Swim 100 curriculum which provides a broad range of water based skills and knowledge, supporting children reach a new minimum standard and expectation of swimming 100 metres by the end of Key Stage 2.
 The programme was developed by the Devon PEDPASS team in response to headteachers’ request for a more robust swimming provision.
 It aims to improve the outcomes of school swimming by setting a new minimum standard and expectation of all children swimming 100 metres by the end of Key Stage 2.

 Schools are required to publish how many Year 6 pupils have met the national curriculum requirements relating to swimming and water safety.